Terms Of Service

 (a) retain the notes and goal details set out in this clause;

-(c) provide the notes and goal details created by a support worker who is part of a larger Provider network, to the other support workers in that Provider network.
+(c) provide the notes and goal details created by a support worker who is part of a larger Supplier network, to the other support workers in that Supplier network.

 19. Third Party Links and Cookies

 19.1 The Platform may contain links to third party websites which are not under the control of Mobility.
 Mobility is not responsible for the content on the third party websites.
-You acknowledge that You enter third party websites from the Platform at Your own risk.
+You acknowledge that you enter third party websites from the Platform at Your own risk.

 20.2 Mobility has the sole discretion to establish and modify the terms of these offers and end any such offer at any time.